murilloed/amazon-q-industry-case-study/pipeline-iac/README.md

 <img width="945" height="493" alt="image" src="https://github.com/user-attachments/assets/bdb07c94-76fc-4d3e-a786-d1ee7d5b02a9" />

 Figure X presents the upload stage of the automated documentation reconstruction pipeline.
 The image illustrates the submission of a real Java project ZIP artifact during transfer to the AWS infrastructure.
-At this stage, the execution job is being formalized and the uploaded source-code package is prepared for automated processing within the pipeline.

 At this stage:
 - no analysis is performed yet;